jerseyweeds/multistreamnews.tv/prompt.md

   - **Yellow Button (Minimize):** Toggles video content visibility (title bar remains)
   - **Green Button (Maximize):**
     - Toggles maximized state (spans full grid width)
-    - **IMPORTANT:** When maximizing, unmute the video by reloading iframe without `&mute=1` parameter
+    - **IMPORTANT:** Does NOT restart the video - maintains continuous playback
-    - When un-maximizing, re-mute the video by adding `&mute=1` back
-    - Move maximized videos to top of grid container
+    - When maximizing, moves video to top of grid container for focus
+    - When un-maximizing, simply restores normal size without repositioning
+    - Video continues playing from current position without interruption

+* **Intelligent Video Placement:**
+  - New videos are placed at the top-left position by default using `prepend()`
+  - If a video is maximized, new videos are placed immediately after the maximized video
+  - This maintains the user's focus on the maximized video while adding new content nearby

 * **Window Styling:**
   - macOS-inspired title bar with linear gradient background